-The District pays a true-up of expenses to City of El Cerrito for fire protection services.
-City of El Cerrito liability represents the "true-up" or reconciling costs for fire protection costs incurred from prior years.
+The District pays a true-up of expenses to the City of El Cerrito for fire protection services.
+The City of El Cerrito liability represents the "true-up" or reconciling costs for fire protection costs incurred from prior years.
 At the end of every year, these expenses are totaled by City of El Cerrito and the final true-up of expenses is provided to the District in the following year cost proposal.
 There is roughly a two year lag in information, so the District pays for the true-up expenses from two years ago.
-For FY 18-19, the long-term liability is \$245,088, which consist of \$124,527 related to actual reconciling costs for services performed in FY 17/18, \$120,000 related to estimated costs for services performed in FY 17-18, and \$561 related to salary reimbursement.
+As of June 30, 2021, the long-term liability is \$301,366 which consists of \$191,060 related to actual reconciling costs for services performed in FY 19/20 and \$110,306 related to estimated costs for services performed in FY 20/21.

-In June 2017, CalPERS issued a determination that the District owned \$139,711 in premium payments related to an internal accounting error involving a former District employee.
+In June 2017, CalPERS issued a determination that the District owed \$139,711 in premium payments related to an internal accounting error involving a former District employee.
 The District filed an appeal, and on December 19, 2018, the parties reached a settlement.
 Following the settlement, the District will pay \$45,700 in 48 equal monthly installments.
-In FY 17-18, the amount had been recorded as a long-term liability on the financial statements.
-As of June 2019, \$4,760 has been paid off and the remaining amount for \$40,940 has been recorded as a long-term liability.
+As of June 30, 2021, \$25,706 has been paid off and the remaining amount of \$19,994 has been recorded as a long-term liability.

-KENSINGTON FIRE PROTECTION DISTRICT NOTES TO BASIC FINANCIAL STATEMENTS JUNE 30, 2019
+KENSINGTON FIRE PROTECTION DISTRICT NOTES TO BASIC FINANCIAL STATEMENTS JUNE 30, 2021